 In case the processing of your data is based on our legitimate interest you have the right to object to such processing.

 We do not use any information provided by you for the purposes of automated decision-making, including profiling.

 Disclosure of your data

 We guarantee that all your personal information is protected, and that we will not make this information available to third parties in cases different than those specified below, unless you give us a permission to do so or unless such disclosure is necessary to comply with a legal obligation that is imposed on us.

-We may share information that you provided us with, while purchasing a license for our software with:
+We may share information that you provided us with while purchasing a license for our Software, or that you defined in our Software, with: